Jamesits/systemd-named-netns/README.md

 ```shell
 systemctl start netns-bridge@foo
 ```
 (For the default config, it will bridge to `br0`.
-You should create the bridge first.)
+You should create the bridge first.
+See [wiki/bridging](https://github.com/Jamesits/systemd-named-netns/wiki/bridging))

 NATed:
 ```shell